The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 When reps don’t have time to focus on selling, it slows down the sales cycle.
 So, look for opportunities to automate or streamline those tedious (but necessary) tasks that take up a lot of your reps’ time.

 For example, your reps may spend a lot of time searching for content to use during the sales cycle.
 If they can’t find what they’re looking for, they may even create their own content.
-Housing your content in a revenue productivity platform makes it easier and faster for reps to find what they’re looking for.
+Housing your content in a sales content management solution makes it easier and faster for reps to find what they’re looking for.

 Then, your reps can focus their time and attention on accelerating deals through the sales cycle.